cfc603/django-twilio-sms-models/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
+Coverage should atleast be equal to the previous commit.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.